avijstein/Astrology/README.md

 **Unicode:** A major roadblock was that the first sentence would often contain a unicode character that couldn't be parsed, and the code would throw a `UnicodeEncodingError`.
 Fortunately, I was able to have it ignore those characters, and improved the capture rate from 20.4% to 94% of articles.

-**Regex:** Now with a long list of first sentences (736 of them), I used regular expressions to pull out dates, formatted similar to 23 July 1922 or July 23, 1922.
+**Regex:** Now with a long list of first sentences (736 of them), I used regular expressions to pull out dates, formatted similar to `23 July 1922` or `July 23, 1922`.
 After a bit more experimenting, I didn't find any dates formatted differently.
 If there were multiple dates in a sentence, such as "July 23, 1922 -- August 21, 1992," the regex pulled the first date, presuming it to be the birthdate.

 **Dates:** I imported the list of dates into R, and converted the date strings into Date objects.
 Using the day of the year, I binned each date into its respective zodiac symbol category.
 I aggregated the data, and found the distribution of zodiac signs.